This is a random collection of frequently and not-so-frequently asked questions.

 When is your next book coming out?

-I am also excited about my next book for little kids, the second in a series for younger readers, called THE QUIRKS.
-The first book (The Quirks: Welcome to Normal) was published in June 2013.
-The second book (THE QUIRKS IN CIRCUS QUIRKUS) comes out in February.
+I am also excited about the January release of the third book in a series for younger readers, called THE QUIRKS.
+The third book is called The Quirks and the Quirkalicious Birthday, and it's my favorite in the series so far!
+The first book two books in the series (The Quirks: Welcome to Normal and The Quirks in Circus Quirkus) will be released in paperback this fall.
 I'm writing this series under a different name, since these stories are very different from my teen and tween novels - more information can be found at erinsoderberg.com.

 What are you writing now?

 I'm doing a major rewrite on my next romantic comedy for adults (a book that still doesn't have a title).
 I'm also working on a new chapter book series for younger readers, called Puppy Pirates (inspired by my own dog, Wally!).
 Finally, I just finished up the fourth QUIRKS book (The Quirks and the Freaky Field Trip).
 Whew.
 It's been a busy year!